 If an automatic irrigation is present, talk to the technician to be sure the tree is watered properly.
 The technician can change and/or redirect an irrigation head and re-program the irrigation time needed.

 Be careful to not over-water.
 It is possible to kill a plant with kindness.
-Overwatering causes the roots to rot and ultimate death of the tree.
+Overwatering may cause the roots to rot and this can lead to the death of your tree.
 If you are not sure whether water is needed, dig down at least 3-4" (past the mulch layer) and check for moisture in the soil.
 If the soil is not damp, it is time to water.
 There is no substitution for physically verifying the moisture content of the soil.

 Keep the Tree Safe: Keep lawn mowers, string trimmers, and general traffic away from the tree using a mulch mower zone (this is a mulch ring installed around the newly planted tree).